sherllochen/sherllochen.github.io/README.md

 https://github.com/sherllochen/sherllochen.github.io.git
-Source code of this blog is in hexo-source(also the default branch).Static pages Will be generated and deploy to gh-pages branch.
+Source code of this blog is in hexo-source(also the default branch).
+Static pages will be generated and deploy to gh-pages branch.

 ## Get ready to write.
 1. Build docker image.
 Skip if it has been build.